Where are they now? - Others

 |

 Due to persistent demand since announcing my retirement from concert touring, I have decided to perform a one-off concert with a full band on October 7 [2018] - headlining the last night of ProgStock 2018 [...]
 I shall be playing the music of ‘UK’ with a virtuoso lineup of playersThe band was with Marc Bonilla (ex-Keith Emerson Band; bass, vocals), Alex Machacek (guitar), Thomas Lang (drums).
-They headlined the last day of the festival.
-Earlier in the day, he also did a masterclass and Q&A. In the evening, he said this would likely be his last live performance.
+Jobson said this would likely be his last live performance.
+The piano improvisations were recorded in 2016 using a crowdfunding model (YouTube preview here).
+There was a Jobson fan convention in Japan in Nov 2022.
+Performing were tribute band UKY, and Jobson joined them for a performance of "Caesar's Palace Blues".

 1971-1979 The Band Years (Globe Music